madsstoumann/elements/book/Link.md

 > In some hypertext, hyperlinks can be bidirectional: they can be followed in two directions, so both ends act as anchors and as targets.

 You had to double-click on links, because single-clicks were for editing pages (yes, pages could be edited by anyone).

+A replica (built in React) of the original browser can be [found here](https://worldwideweb.cern.ch/browser/).